Want to Retire at 67? See if You Can Answer These Five Questions

 “There are a lot of behavioral benefits to working.
 It creates a sense of purpose, you have a community,” says David Blanchett, managing director, portfolio manager and head of retirement research for PGIM DC Solutions.
 “Working for a few years more positively affects your outcome.
 You save more.
 You’ll have higher Social Security.”

 If you have a countdown clock on your desk for when you turn 67 and have enough money for retirement, then retiring is a no-brainer.
-If you love what you do and nobody is pushing you out, you may want to keep working.
+If you love what you do and nobody is pushing you out, you might want to keep working.

 3. Can your retirement portfolio handle market declines?